gvwilson/thirdbit/_posts/2015/2015-05-22-coding-for-librarians.md

     These include data import, export, and cleanup;
     expanded reporting capability;
     and patron-facing services such as improvements to catalog and LibGuide usability.
-    Most of the programs discussed are short&mash;under a hundred lines–so that implementing or modifying them is within the reach of relatively novice programmers.
+    Most of the programs discussed are short—under a hundred lines–so that implementing or modifying them is within the reach of relatively novice programmers.
     Where possible, links to the code itself are provided.
     Several scripts are explained in depth.